 “For in six days the LORD made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the LORD blessed the Sabbath day and hallowed it.”
 Exodus 20:11

 Down through time God continued to ask for honor on each and every seventh day.
-Even the 24 Elders in the heavenly court continue to hold a memorial of God as the Creator:
+Even into the book of Revelation we find the 24 Elders in the heavenly court continuing to hold a memorial of God as the Creator:

 God asked a simple thing from us on the Sabbath in memorial of His work.
 He asked us to: